42grapp-wg/42-app/README.md

 Project planning, game design, and requirements gathering.

-Long-Term Vision
+Long-Term Vision.
+Build an app with 4 Parts.
+Phase 1 — The Canon.
+This is the knowledge base.
+It’s the hardest part because it has to come from experts.Without this, everything else is guesswork.

+Phase 2 — The Reasoning Engine.
+This is where we translate the Canon into software.
+Not “AI” in the buzzword sense.
+An engine that reasons exactly the way we’ve been talking.
 We are not simply building another card game app.
 We are building a platform that honors the game of 42, encourages players to improve, and becomes the standard by which future digital versions of the game are measured.

+Phase 3 — The Game Engine.
+This is the mechanics:
+* Deal dominoes.
+* Bidding.
+* Trick play.
+* Scoring.
+* Sessions.
+* Online multiplayer.
+* Rules variations.

+This is mostly engineering.

+Phase 4 — The Mentor.
+This is what excites me most.
+After every decision, the app can answer “Why?”.
+Not because it searched millions of hands.
+Because it knows the Canon.